-There is a close relationship between a dualistic approach to the world as an object, and the idea that the adequate treatment of this object-world (refering to everyone and everything not adhering to the societal contract) is to exploit it as a commodity.
-As I have argued in "Enlivenment" (2013, 2019), treating everything outside the contractual society as a potential good denies its own life - and the role it plays in ours.
+There is a close relationship between a dualistic approach to the world as an assortment of objects, and the idea that the adequate treatment of these objects (including everyone and everything not adhering to the societal contract) is to exploit them as commodities.
+As I have argued in "Enlivenment" (2013, 2019), treating everything outside the contractual society as material good only denies its own life and the role it plays in ours, denying also our own aliveness.
 This attitude changes reality into a dead zone.
-It introduces "metaphysics of death" - as anything important has only to do with the re-arrangement of material building blocks devoid of personal relation.
-We - material beings - stick to the waist in this dead zone; we are crazily afraid to drown further (and die), and hence we drag others under ("better them than us").
+It introduces turns our understanding of the world into a "metaphysics of death" - as anything important has only to do with the re-arrangement of material building blocks devoid of personal relation.
+We - material beings - stick to the waist in this dead zone; we are crazily afraid to drown further (and to die), and hence we wage a constant war and deliberately drag others under ("better them than us").

 The liberal economy, with its antagonism between resources (which are traded) and subjects (who trade or need to be supplied with things), is one of the many manifestations of this dualism.
-Dualism entails a capitalistic economy, because dualism is about reducing persons to things, and capitalism does the same.
+Dualism entails a capitalistic economy, because dualism is the concept of reducing persons to things, and capitalism enacts just that.
 If we separate ourselves from the remainder of the world, all things become means, and we become means, too.
 If we sort the world in two boxes, inside and outside, the damage is already done.
 Positing a subject here and an object there inevitably leads to the destruction of both.
 Subject and resource, agents and goods - that is the working formula of capitalism.
 Things there, actors here, this is also the ideology of war.
-As is colonialism: A sort of mostly slow-burning war against the colonised.

 The western episteme is waging a war against every (human and non-human) person not included in the club.
-From this perspective, there is no difference between enclosure, commodification, colonialisation and warfare.
-All of those not only attack living systems, they also damage psychological and emotional identities connected to life and its dependency on other lives.
+From this perspective, there is no difference between enclosure, commodification, colonisation and warfare.
+All of those not only attack living systems, they also damage psychological and emotional identities connected to life and life's dependency on other lives.
 They are all attacks on "aliveness" itself - a capacity of life that is unavailable and incomprehensible to the dualistic mind.
-Therefore, they are also attacks on reality.
-For the Italian philosopher Ugo Mattei, consequently, already the opposition of subject and object is a commodification.
+They are attacks on reality.
+For the Italian philosopher Ugo Mattei (quoted in Bollier 2014), the opposition of subject and object already is a commodification.
 In this vein, political scientist David Johns (2014:42) observes, "Colonialism is nowhere more apparent and thriving than in the relationship between humanity and the rest of the earth."

 If we are colonising life, it follows that we also colonise - and oppress - ourselves, because life is part of us.
-What are denied by western metaphysics are the healthy capacities of embodied human beings to live productive lives in mutuality with a world rife with creativity and creation.
-Those qualities are explicitly denied to some humans in colonial systems, and they are denied to nearly all other living beings by mainstream science.
-Through the western cognitive mindset, we deny them for all - including ourselves.
-The proponents of the cognitive schism, which is the hallmark of the empire, are deemed to be slaveholders, but they are also slaves themselves.
+Western metaphysics rejects the healthy capacities of embodied human beings to live productive lives in mutuality with a world rife with creation.
+This denial is explicit regarding a large number of humans, where we call it colonial thinking.
+And it is implicit with respect to nearly all other living beings, where this refusal is upheld by mainstream science.
+Through the western cognitive mindset, we deny all embodied beings their healthy capacities - including ourselves.
+The proponents of the cognitive schism, which is the hallmark of the empire, are deemed to be slaveholders, but they are also slaves.